What is enrichment?

 Procedures

-A procedure is a detailed set of instructions that explain how to carry out tasks or processes in order to comply with the policies.
+A procedure is a detailed set of instructions that explain how to carry out tasks or processes to comply with the policies.
 Procedures provide the "step-by-step" actions needed to achieve a specific goal, ensuring that the task is completed correctly and efficiently.

 Why Are Policies and Procedures Important Together?